arm/ai-ml-sdk-scenario-runner/docs/source/usage.rst

 This example performs no calculations.
 However, the example reads in the input image data and saves it to the ``output.npy`` file.
 If the image has padding added to its data, the image padding is discarded when saving to the NumPy file.

-The following example is a more realistic usage of the Tensor/Image aliasing feature.
+The following example is a more realistic usage of the memory aliasing feature.
 The example has a preprocessing shader which has images as its input and output.
 The example then uses this image output as the input for a VGF dispatch, which has tensors for its input and output.
 The image outputs of the preprocessing shader stage are then aliased to tensors which are used as input of the VGF dispatch stage.

 .. code-block:: json